RubySteps/21-day-challenge/2_adventures/001/jbrains/08/README.md

 Then I can think about how to do graphics, which I've never done in Ruby before, and which I haven't done since high school using the Graphics Development Kit for WATCOM BASIC.
 That will be interesting.

+## Turn Right, You!

+I can just do the opposite of turning left.
+I'll subtract one instead of adding one... but I'd better verify that -1 % 4 == 3.
+It is.
+I don't have to use `@@directions_turning_left.reverse`, although I might use that eventually.
+One small change and the ant now turns right on a white square.
+(Well, on all squares.)